cloudtracer/ThreatPinchLookup/README.md

 Optionally, in the developers options you can configure a CouchDB server to sync your API responses with.
 See the [Wiki](https://github.com/cloudtracer/ThreatPinchLookup/wiki) for more details.

 ## Release Notes
+- 2.0.2: 2017-05-15 - Minor updates to migration code to keep user defined settings in lookup types, fix for extension id in custom lookup URL creation.
 - 2.0.0: 2017-05-14 - Blocker button addition, enhanced wizard functionality, shareable custom integration links, removed span wrapping of obseravables, improved iframe support by moving popovers to active window instead of iframe, JSONPath support, style updates, minor bug fixes.
 - 1.0.53: 2017-04-10 - Minor updates to popover styles.
 - 1.0.51: 2017-04-09 - Added custom API integration wizard, be careful its still early stages and no validation!